 Late shifts and weekends

 In a short placement (4-6 weeks) students should normally undertake no more than two late shifts per week and two weekends.
 In a long (8-12 week) placement, they should do no more than four weekends

 No. The student off-duty is planned by the Practice Supervisor/Assessor or practice placement manager in line with our guidance on shift patterns for pre-registration students.

 If a service is closed on a public holiday, Practice Supervisor/Assessor should arrange for students to undertake some work-based learning or study related to the placement.

 Level 3 students are allowed negotiated time off their placement to attend an interview.

 Adult and mental health students are allocated a small number of study days, at most one per placement.
 These are clearly indicated at the start of the year, and are non-negotiable.
 Students are usually required to attend University for part of a study day.

-A study day is equivalent to 7.5 hours on-duty time.
-If you are in doubt about a student's study days, contact the Advisor of Studies or phone the School on 01382 388534.
+A study day is equivalent to 8 hours on-duty time.
+If you are in doubt about a student's study days, contact the Adviser of Studies or phone the School on 01382 388534.

 Negotiating annual leave

 The School informs the student of planned annual leave at the start of each academic year.
-Students cannot negotiate annual leave independently with their mentor.
+Students cannot negotiate annual leave independently with their Practice Supervisor/Assessor.